-- Have a COMPAS risk/needs score of moderate or high.
-Alternatively, the Impaired Driving Assessment (IDA) may be used with a score of moderate/high being acceptable.
+- Have a COMPAS or IDA risk/needs score of moderate or high.

 - Minimum age of 18.

-- Sentenced for 3rd offense OWI or higher with a minimum incarceration exposure of 9 months, or referred by the Department of Corrections as an Alternative to Revocation (ATR).
+- Sentenced for 3rd offense OWI or higher, or sentenced for a qualifying substance use related offense or referred by the Department of Corrections as an Alternative to Revocation (ATR).

 - Screened as meeting DSM-5 criteria for a substance use disorder moderate or severe